h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Admissible ML introduces two methodological tools: Infogram and L-features.

-- Information diagram (or infogram) is a new graphical feature-exploration method to facilitate the development of admissible ML methods.
+- Infogram ("information diagram") is a new graphical feature-exploration method to facilitate the development of admissible machine learning methods.
 - In order to mitigate unfairness, we introduce the concept of L-features, which offers ways to systematically discover the hidden problematic proxy features from a dataset.